A Unified Taylor Framework for Revisiting Attribution Methods: Revisiting Existing Attribution Methods

-\begin{proposition} The attribution of perturbation-patch is the sum of the first-order term, the high-order independent term of all features in the patch and high-order interactions among features in the same patch.
-The attribution of $x_i \in \bm{p_j}$ is reformulated as (See Appendix A for proof):
+\textbf{Theorem 3.} \emph{The attribution of $x_i \in \bm{p_j}$ in Occlusion-p can be reformulated as the sum of first-order, high-order independent terms of features in patch $\bm{p_j}$, and all high-order interactive terms involving the features in patch $\bm{p_j}$,}

-\end{proposition} It is worth noting that Proposition 3 holds for a random subset of $\bm{x}$.
-Perturbation-patch reflects the overall contribution of the features within the patch, which includes independent and interactive effects.
-However, it assigns the same contribution score to all features in the patch, which fails to provide fine-grained explanations.
-Moreover, the interactions among different patches are neglected. \\